-- Part II highlights certain significant differences between EMIR and the Indirect Clearing RTS, on the one hand, and Commission rules on the other. - Part III describes the Commission's regulatory regime for the protection of customer funds. - Part IV summarizes the rights of a customer to transfer, or port, assets or positions in a business-as-usual context and in the event we default in our obligations to a CCP. - Part V considers factors to consider in the event of the insolvency of a CCP or other third party.
+- Part II highlights certain significant differences between EMIR and the Indirect Clearing RTS, on the one hand, and the US Customer Protection Regime on the other. - Part III describes the US Customer Protection Regime. - Part IV summarizes the rights of a customer to transfer, or port, assets or positions in a business-as-usual context and in the event we default in our obligations to a CCP. - Part V considers factors to consider in the event of the insolvency of a CCP or other third party.